 While the default is for face-to-face (F2F) education with appropriate health-related protocols, faculty and staff will accommodate alternative modes of instruction for the foreseeable future.

-Faculty will adopt attendance and excuse policies that acknowledge and support students who become ill without creating barriers and without requiring unnecessary visits to health facilities for documentation of illness.
+Faculty will adopt attendance and excuse policies that acknowledge and support students who become ill without creating barriers.

 Hours of Operation